zack-bitcoin/amoveo/docs/design/sortition_chains_random.md

 [sortition chains home](https://github.com/zack-bitcoin/amoveo/blob/master/docs/design/sortition_chains.md)

-The requirements for a RNG for a lottery with a large prize, or sortition chain are much stricter than most other blockcain RNG applications.
+The requirements for a RNG for a lottery with a large prize are much stricter than most other blockcain RNG applications.
 If an attacker has even 1% ability to predict or influence the bits produced by the RNG, this can seriously impact the cost of using the lottery or sortition chain.

 Reroll attacks